bkuhlmann/auther/README.md

 This allows complete customization of session controller behavior to serve any special business needs.
 See the Auther::BaseController for additional details or the Auther::SessionController for default implementation.

-## Routes

-As mentioned in the setup above, the routes can be customized as follows:

-    Rails.application.routes.draw do
-      mount Auther::Engine => "/auther"
-      get "/login", to: "auther/session#new"
-      delete "/logout", to: "auther/session#destroy"
-    end

 ## Logging